Rishil-NW/from-Dandoori/README.md

 As I am huge fan of **Hyderabadi biriyani**, Mehfil is famous for its famous hyderabadi **spicy biriyani**
 ## Fav Dish
 _________
-1.Hyderabadi Biriyani
+1. Hyderabadi Biriyani
-2.Butter Naan
+2. Butter Naan
-3.Butter Chicken
+3. Butter Chicken